mzfrank/myweb/index.md

 # Virtual Corporate Finance Seminars

 In early 2020 due to Covid-19, some of us were concerned about the potential impact on academic seminars and conferences in corporate finance.
 As a result Gordon Phillips (Dartmouth), Max Maksimovic (Maryland) and I created a virtual weekly seminar series for corporate finance.
 It started May 2020.
 More than 40 papers have been presented so far.
-We currently have seminar scheduled through May 18, 2022.
-To see a list of both the forthcoming and the past seminars (mostly with links to papers): https://sites.google.com/site/uscfom/weekly-virtual-seminar
+We currently have seminars scheduled through May 18, 2022.
+To see a list of both the past and the future seminars (many with links to papers): https://sites.google.com/site/uscfom/weekly-virtual-seminar

 # Information and Links